5 Queries

 [Enter order code]

-Enter a value, e.g.
+Enter a value, e.g. 30, and click OK.

-Close the query and answer the question to save the changes with Yes.
+Close the query and save the changes.

 Name the query Information specific order and click OK.